be-hacking-hyf/HTML-CSS-GitHub/README.md

 * ... move on to the next step before the previous one is finished
 * ... include any JavaScript

-__To complete the weekly projects__:
+__To complete and submit the weekly projects__:
-1. fork this repository
+1. fork this repository (if you haven't yet)
-1. clone it to your computer
+1. clone it to your computer (if you haven't yet)
 1. complete each project by the weekly deadline
 1. push your code to your fork on github
 1. send a pull request to the main HYFB repository